Maria Martinez: Process

 Creating black ware pottery is a long process that consists of many steps requiring patience and skill.
 Six distinct processes occur before the pot is finished.
-According to Susan Peterson in The Living Tradition of Maria Martinez, these steps include, “finding and collecting the clay, forming a pot, scraping and sanding the pot to remove surface irregularities, applying the iron-bearing slip and burnishing it to a high sheen with a smooth stone, decorating the pot with another slip, and firing the pot."
+According to Susan Peterson in The Living Tradition of Maria Martinez, these steps include, "finding and collecting the clay, forming a pot, scraping and sanding the pot to remove surface irregularities, applying the iron-bearing slip and burnishing it to a high sheen with a smooth stone, decorating the pot with another slip, and firing the pot."

 The first step is to gather the clay, which is done once a year, usually in October when it is dry.
 The clay is then stored in an adobe structure where the temperature remains constant.
 The next step is to begin molding the clay to form a pot; the right amount of clay is brought into the house from the storage structure.
 The clay is placed on a table covered with a cloth.
-A fist-sized hole is made in the clay and equal amounts of gray-pink and blue sand is placed in the depression.
+A fist-sized hole is made in the clay and equal amounts of gray-pink and blue sand are placed in the depression.
 A smaller hole is made in the blue sand and water is poured into the hole.
 The substances are then kneaded together.
 The mixture is then wrapped in the cloth, washed, and covered with a towel to prevent moisture from escaping.
-The clay is allowed to a day or two to dry slightly and stabilize.
+The clay is allowed a day or two to dry slightly and stabilize.
 The pukis or "supporting mold, a dry or fired clay shape where a round bottom of a new piece may be formed" allows the potter to build the base of the pot into a pancake-like form.
 After squeezing the clay together with one's fingers, a 1" high wall is pinched up from the pancake-like base.
 A gourd rib is used in criss-cross motions to smooth out the wall, making it thick and even.
 Long coils of clay are laid on the top of the clay wall.
 These are then smoothed out with the gourd, allowing the potter to increase the height of the pot.
 Any air holes are patched with clay and sealed with the gourd rib.

 After drying, the pot is scraped, sanded, and polished with stones.
-This is the most time consuming part of the process.
+This is the most time-consuming part of the process.
 A small round stone is applied to the side of the pot in consistent, horizontal, rhythmic motions.
 The pot is burnished by rubbing the stone parallel with the side of the pot to produce a shiny, evenly-polished surface.
 The pot is then ready to fire after a secondary slip is applied.
 The slip is painted onto the burnished surface in various traditional designs.